 Program Design & Administration

 In 2016, RSI worked with Illinois’ 16th Judicial Circuit (Kane County) and an array of local stakeholders to establish the Kane County Child Protection Mediation Program.
-This program is generously supported by the Illinois Equal Justice and the Illinois Bar Foundation Foundation, and is currently supported by the 16th Judicial Circuit Court and the Court Improvement Program* .
+This program was founded upon the generously support of the Illinois Equal Justice and the Illinois Bar Foundation Foundation, and is currently supported by the 16th Judicial Circuit Court and the Court Improvement Program* .

 We owe much to the judicial leaders in the 16th Circuit, who spearheaded the development of this program.
 RSI worked with them and other stakeholders -- from the prosecutor's office, local social services agencies, the state's Department of Children and Family Services, defense attorneys, and Court Appointed Special Advocates (CASA) who represent children in the mediations -- to develop the local court rule governing program administration.
 Upon receiving approval of the court rules from the Illinois Supreme Court, and securing funding to launch an initial pilot phase, RSI was thrilled to be involved with just the third active child protection mediation program in the state of Illinois.
 We set out to develop an advanced, two-day mediator training (see below) which we held in January 2017.

 “The guardian actually got up while the mediators were reviewing the agreement and hugged the mom!
 They even said they wanted to hug again in the presence of the child, who was waiting in the hallway, so that the minor could see they were now trying to get along better (and they did so).
 Both parties said they felt better afterwards and seemed satisfied with the plan that was tentatively put in place.
 A true success story!”

 -CASA Kane County, Guardian Ad Litem